-- 1. At least ten calendar days prior to the initiation of any land disturbance or construction activities at the Moores Creek and Buck Mountain Creek compensation sites (compensation sites), the permittee shall submit written notification to DEQ, including a projected schedule for initiating and completing work at each wetland cell and each stream restoration reach, and the pre-construction photographs described in Part I.J.4. - 2.
-For compensation sites involving land disturbance, a site stabilization plan shall be implemented prior to compensatory mitigation construction activities.
+1. At least ten calendar days prior to the initiation of any land disturbance or construction activities at the Moores Creek and Buck Mountain Creek compensation sites (compensation sites), the permittee shall submit written notification to the Department, including a projected schedule for initiating and completing work at each wetland cell and each stream restoration reach, and the pre-construction photographs described in Part I.J.4.